beave/beave/doc/source/readthedocs-as-a-blog.rst

 your work.
 In my opinion, developers who don't document or comment in code are doomed to failure.
 While documentation is a "burden", it's also a keep to software being complete and successful

-Its also a high pain in the ass.
+It is also a high pain in the ass.

 Concepts behind Sphinx/Readthedocs.org
 --------------------------------------